Polar OH1 Review

 A short, single button press turns the OH1 on.
 If you’ve already paired it to another watch or app then you are good to go.

 Next, you can press the button twice to enable cached recording on the OH1.

 A long button press turns it off.

-A later section looks at the various LED colours/flashes in detail, some of which you may want to familiarise yourself with over time to ensure that the OH1 is doing what you think it is.
+A subsequent section looks at the various LED colours/flashes, some of which you will need to familiarise yourself with over time to ensure that the OH1 is doing what you think it is.

 SYNCHRONISING CACHED HR DATA

 The Polar FLOW app helpfully tells us that cached data is automatically synchronised after training.
 It’s not quite so simple.

 Cached data can be sent to Polar FLOW in one of two ways.